droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./doc/reduce-traffic.md - Ways to reduce traffic on an Internet connection when running Core.

 ./doc/release-notes.md - Release notes for the latest version.

+./doc/release-notes-pr12823.md - Explains how to use one Bitcoin config file across multiple networks (i.e., mainnet, testnet, and regtest). [*Added in 0.17*](https://github.com/bitcoin/bitcoin/pull/11862).

+./doc/release-notes-pr12892.md - Explains the "label" API for Core wallets, and how to migrate from the deprecated "account" API. [*Added in 0.17*](https://github.com/bitcoin/bitcoin/pull/12892).

 ./doc/release-process.md - Steps for putting out new releases.